Skip to content

 Regular inspections should happen every month or quarter.
 Inspectors look for new hazards, check controls, and make sure safety gear is maintained.
 Cover all work areas where cleaning happens.

 Document hazards and corrective actions to stay OSHA-compliant.
 Track when you find problems, what you did to fix them, and who handled it.
-Keeping good records shows you take safety seriously and helps spot patterns.
+Keeping good records shows you take safety seriously and helps spot patterns, and OSHA training covers chemical safety, hazard communication, and bloodborne pathogens.

 OSHA Training and Compliance for Cleaning Professionals